2-year-old drowns in family friend’s pool, mother charged - NewsBreak

 AUGUSTA, Ga.
 (WFXG) - UPDATE: FOX54 now has more information about the drowning death of a two-year-old Augusta boy.
 According to the Richmond County Sheriff's Office, deputies responded to a home on the 3400 block of Merrimac Ave. shortly before 4 p.m.
 Sunday afternoon for a report of an unresponsive child.
 The incident report states that when deputies arrived, they found thirty-six-year-old Domonique Murray performing CPR on her son, Justus Hyman.
 Murray reportedly told deputies that Justus went outside without her knowledge and she later found him in the pool.

-RICHMOND COUNTY, Ga.
-(WJBF) – The Richmond County Sheriff’s Office is searching for a missing woman.
-According to RCSO, Tammy Ellen Rabun, 56, was last seen sometime between September 19th and September 23rd outside her residence on Fairview Avenue.
-Authorities say Rabun was reported missing on October 5th.
-Rabun has brown hair and green eyes, […]
+AUGUSTA, Ga.
+(WFXG) - The Richmond County Sheriff's Office is searching for a missing woman: fifty-six-year-old Tammy Rabun.
+Rabun was last seen sometime between Sept.
+19 and Sept.
+23 outside her home on the 1800-block of Fairview Ave.
+She was officially reported missing Oct.
+5. Officials say she walks with a limp, but has no other known medical issues.

 wfxg.com